Student Learning Improvement Plan (SLIP)

 You may wish to produce a Curriculum Map for your program as well.

 Notice that the outcomes' measurement is in terms of coursework.
-Ideally, you should consider other ways of measuring outcomes, including measures external to SHC courses.
+Course grades are not acceptable measures of student outcomes but grades on an individual assignments, projects, exams, and exam questions are acceptable.
+You may want to consider other ways of measuring outcomes, including measures external to SHC courses.
 For example, you might be able to track students' placement rates in jobs or graduate school, or survey alumni.
 For more on measurement, proceed to the next step.

 As noted in the previous step's description, it's ideal to include a mixture of internal and external measures.